rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/web_based_ticket_ui.md

 **11. Status`*`**

-Based on the state of the ticket the ticket status can be 'Answered', 'Unanswered' or 'Solved'.
+Based on the state of the ticket the ticket status can be 'Answered', 'Unanswered' or 'Archived'.
 Staff can use this to update status without reaching the ticket backend.

 **12. Assignee`*`**